cheny110/rcutils/README.md

 # rcutils: ROS 2 C Utilities data structures

+## NOTE
+This is a forked project from orignal repository : [rcutils](https://github.com/ros2/rcutils) Some modifications has been modified for self-maintained repository to support datetime logging format feature which should be available with **ros2 humble** distribution.

 `rcutils` is a C API consisting of macros, functions, and data structures used through out the ROS 2 code base.

 ## Quality Declaration